PixelArchives/PixelServer/README.md

 # Pixel Server
 (First?)
-Open source server for Pixel Gun 3D that is aimed into recreating the functionality of original/official server using ASP.NET/C#
+Open source server for Pixel Gun 3D that is aimed into recreating the functionality of original/official server with additional features.
+Using the same language as the game.
+(C#)
 Warning: This server was never tested on actual machine, it was tested only localy with Visual Studio debug builds.

 ### Requirements